 Once your group joins the PEBB Program, participation is required for at least one full year and may only terminate at the end of a plan year, which the PEBB Program has identified as the end of December for employer groups.
 HCA will consider requests for mid-year terminations that meet criteria in Policy #90-1.

 Employer groups that cancel their participation with the PEBB Program assume responsibility for the continued insurance of any employees on COBRA or continuation of coverage and all retirees per WAC 182-08-245(6).

-The PEBB Program defines an employer group to include counties, municipalities, political subdivisions, the Washington health benefit exchange, tribal governments, school districts, educational service districts, charter schools and employee organizations representing state civil service employees.
+The PEBB Program defines an employer group to include counties, municipalities, political subdivisions, the Washington health benefit exchange, tribal governments, and employee organizations representing state civil service employees.
 The full definition is in WAC 182-12-015.